info-iesvi/2223_proyectopsp-equipo2/coding1.md

 ![image](https://user-images.githubusercontent.com/98974760/206924171-d8d848f3-be86-4d3a-9c4f-b5754755c427.png)

-3. **List a user by id**: Enter the identifier of the user you want to search for and display the user's data, if it exists in the repository.
+3. **List a user by id**: Enter the identifier of the user you want to search for and display the user's data, if it exists in the reposit
 ![image](https://user-images.githubusercontent.com/98974760/206924242-2b4dfe79-1505-4357-98b0-8b2a326dc86d.png)

 4. **Create a new address**: Enter the data of the new address to be saved in the repository.